BEING AND PLACE

 Then what?
 The obvious next step was to become a lecturer.
 Unfortunately, I found that I could only study and teach and present subjects on topics and issues in which I had an interest.
 I no longer cared about results and rewards.
 Professionally, I had put myself in an impossible situation.
 It was the issues, principles, and ideas that I had a passion for that mattered most of all to me.
 I wasn't interested in what courses could do for me in terms of career development.
 The little I did inside a classroom told me that I really could not teach or tutor in areas I did not care for.
 I grew accustomed to people telling me that I would be foolish to stop trying to break into the academic world.
 All along, though, I knew my heart wasn’t in it and I never felt more liberated than on the day I decided to abandon my attempts to gain a position.
 I have always known that I needed to write, to give expression to all that I read and reflected upon over the years.
 I was now writing to some definite purpose.
 My decision to walk away from the academic world opened up a whole new world to me.
 In abandoning outside pressures and expectations with respect to a career in academia I took control of my own vision and made as much of my own writing available for free on the Academia site as I could.
 I found that people all over the world were reading my work and contacting me.
 I had struck a chord with many people.
 I found that my concern that 'morality matters,' my emphasis on institution building and constructive models, my view that all organisms, human beings included, are 'something essentially' and 'essentially something,' and most of all my concern to bring the natural and the social worlds into integral, harmonious relation made sense to many people.
 Knowledge, reason, truth, community, ethics, even law, order, authority, all amounted to something more than repressive fictions and abstractions.
 They could be.
 We employ critique to ensure they are not.
 Philosophy retains its critical and emancipatory function.
 And then we build anew.

 This is me on the day the jury gave its verdicts concluding the inquest into the Hillsborough football disaster in which 96 Liverpool fans lost their lives.
 27 years fighting to establish the truth and achieve justice in face of a massive establishment cover-up.
-I am proudly wearing the Liverpool scarf I wore all those years ago at the Hillsborough Disaster.
+I am proudly wearing the Liverpool scarf I wore on the terraces of Leppings Lane at the Hillsborough Disaster.
 We told the truth about that day all along and kept on telling the truth.
-We refused to lie down and go away, we never gave up hope and we never gave in.
+We refused to lie down and go away; we never gave up hope and we never gave in.
 Because Truth and Justice matter.
 Without them, life is nothing, meaningless, void.
 I learned in this struggle that we live in pursuit of an ideal that transcends the institutions of time and place.
-These institutions failed us time and again.
+The institutions failed us time and again.
 Yet we carried on.
-As a dear friend tells me, there is a greater love that carries us all.
+There is a greater love that carries us all.

 I became an active member of the Academia site some time in 2011.
 It took a long time scanning material from hard copy and making it available on the site.
 But a constant stream of books and papers from me followed.
 And a new world and a new me emerged in the process.
 Finally, the view I had been searching for started to take some kind of integral shape.
 I started to realise this when I received communications from young scholars and PhD candidates.
 And it struck me that they seemed to understand my work more consciously than I did.
 They were seeing an overall standpoint whereas I, on the inside, could just feel the purpose pulsing through the whole.
 But whole it is, and this Being and Place website is my attempt to make its character and direction clear.
 Here, I attempt to make clear that all this hard study and reading and writing over the years does, indeed, have a point.
 I care for these ideas and principles, and that, in the end, is what matters on this site.
 This, in the end, is my being and my knowing, not the many certificates with which I could paper my walls.
 I build with ideas and values.
 Ideas and values matter.
 I am very much in agreement with John Maynard Keynes here, who wrote that 'the ideas of economists and political philosophers, both when they are right and when they are wrong, are more powerful than is commonly understood.
 Indeed the world is ruled by little else.
 Practical men, who believe themselves to be quite exempt from any intellectual influences, are usually the slaves of some defunct economist.
 Madmen in authority, who hear voices in the air, are distilling their frenzy from some academic scribbler of a few years back.
 I am sure that the power of vested interests is vastly exaggerated compared with the gradual encroachment of ideas... soon or late, it is ideas, not vested interests, which are dangerous for good or evil.'
 (J.M.
 Keynes, The General Theory of Employment, Interest and Money).